 ABOUT OUR HEALTH EDUCATOR TRAINING

-FEAST’s Health Educator certification and nutrition education curriculum help professionals who want to promote health in their communities by training them to implement our proven 12 and 16-week nutrition & wellness program.
+FEAST’s Health Educator certification and nutrition education curriculum help professionals who want to promote health in their communities by training them to implement our proven 16-week nutrition & wellness program.

 As a result of the Health Educator Training, you will gain: